Tobai24/Brain_tumor_classifier/README.md

 3. **Pituitary**
 4. **No Tumor**

 The model is trained on a curated dataset of MRI images and aims to provide a reliable, automated solution for tumor classification.
-This tool can assist radiologists and doctors in making faster, more informed decisions, thereby enhancing patient care.
+This tool can assist radiologists and doctors in making faster thereby enhancing patient care.

 ## 📊 **Dataset**